 - Few organisations have paid staff and are largely run by committed volunteers;

-- Very few organisations have equipment, office space or proper organizational infrastructure;
+- Very few organisations have equipment, office space or proper organisational infrastructure;

 - CSOs have limited online presence outside of Facebook- few have organisational email addresses, use social media outside of Facebook and do not have websites; and